Vinax89/studio/README.md

 This is a NextJS starter in Firebase Studio.
-This project uses pnpm as the canonical package manager.
+Requires Node.js 20 (see `.nvmrc` and `.node-version`) and uses pnpm as the canonical package manager.
 Use pnpm for all dependency management tasks.
 To get started, take a look at src/app/page.tsx.

 ## Development